TRACY S. FELDMAN

 POSITIONS HELD:

-· Postdoctoral Research Associate, The Samuel Roberts Noble Foundation, Ardmore, OK, January 2006-present
+· Postdoctoral Research Associate, The Samuel Roberts Noble Foundation, Ardmore, OK, January 2006 - August 2008.

 Project: Viruses of plant-associated fungi: their ecology, diversity, and effects on host fungi and plant parasitism (as part of a larger NSF-EPSCoR funded project on plant virus biodiversity).